agriffis/pure-getopt/README.md

 # pure-getopt

-Do you have scripts that depend on getopt (from the util-linux package) for long option parsing?
-Are you frustrated when you try to share those scripts with your friends running OS X where getopt doesn't support long options?
-Are you tired of telling them to install GNU getopt from MacPorts, Fink or HomeBrew, just to run your script?

-This is the problem that pure-getopt solves.
-It's a drop-in replacement for GNU getopt, implemented in pure Bash compatible back to 2.05b.
+pure-getopt is a drop-in replacement for GNU getopt, implemented in pure Bash compatible back to 2.05b.
 It makes no external calls and faithfully reimplements GNU getopt features, including:

  * all three calling forms in the synopsis
  * all getopt options